The deck lists you need to win the Top 3 Hearthstone Tavern Brawl

 More Top 3 lists

-With only three cards, it’s easy enough to copy of list you’ve played against.
+With only three cards, it’s easy enough to copy off a list you’ve played against that may have been particularly effective.
 One of these decks should see you through.
 If you find another great list, share it with us in the comments.

 Keep checking Hearthstone Top Decks.
 There are more Tavern Brawl decks being added by the hour.